exredorg/exredorg.github.io/_pages/guide/nerves/demo.md

 2. Switch to the Debug tab on the far right side
 3. Click on the Play button in the Trigger node that's in the top left of the flow editor area.
-    You should see a debug message showing up in the Debug window with a "Hello World" payload.
+    You should see a debug message show up in the Debug window with a "Hello World" payload.

     This is what happened in the background:
     - Trigger node in the UI received the click